viper-666/crossfire_roof_module_prototyp/README.md

 ## Lets start

 First you have to build the hardware, so solder the board.
+Unfortunately, I do not have the knowledge to design a circuit board which you can etch.
+But if you have created such a circuit board, please give me the file, I make the layout available so that everyone else can benefit from it.

+Until then you have to build the circuit unfortunately as I on a perfboard.

 ## BOM Hardware